th3r00t/pyShelf/README.md

 * Improved cover image storage, and acquisition.

 ## Future Goals
+* Support for other book formats (Currently on supporting EPUBS)
 * HTML Frontend for file transfers
 * HTML Backend for catalogue maintenance
 * Terminal Backend for catalogue maintenance